OpenEvalProject/evals/manuscripts/elife-91046/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/91046/elife-91046-fig1-v1.jpg)

-**Figure 1.:** Camellia sinensis alanine decarboxylase (CsAlaDC) and SerDCs in plants.(A) The decarboxylation of serine and alanine in plants.
+**Figure 1.:** (A) The decarboxylation of serine and alanine in plants.
 SerDC, serine decarboxylase; AlaDC, alanine decarboxylase.
 (B) Multiple alignments of the amino acid sequences of AlaDC and SerDCs.
 The amino acid sequences of the six SerDCs from kiwifruit (Actinidia chinensis), grape (Vitis vinifera), coffee (Coffea eugenioides), cocoa (Theobroma cacao), and Arabidopsis.
 Primary (100%), secondary (80%), and tertiary (60%) conserved percent of similar amino acid residues were shaded in deep blue, light blue, and cheer red, respectively. ‘*’ indicated amino acid residues mutated only in CsAlaDC.

 SerDC belongs to the Group II pyridoxal-5-phosphate (PLP)-dependent decarboxylase superfamily (Han and Shin, 2022).
 These Group II amino acid decarboxylases produce many bioactive secondary metabolites and signaling molecules (Berger et al., 2009; Khan and Nawaz, 2016; Ng et al., 2015).
 In plants, SerDC catalyzes the biosynthesis of ethanolamine from serine, which was first functionally characterized in Arabidopsis thaliana (Rontein et al., 2001 Figure 1A).
 Ethanolamine is an important metabolite in the synthesis of phosphatidylethanolamine and phosphatidylcholine, two main phospholipids involved in maintaining eukaryotic membrane structures in eukaryotic cell membranes (Gibellini and Smith, 2010; Mudd and Datko, 1989; Zinser et al., 1991).
 Furthermore, the study has shown that SerDC is essential in the embryogenesis of Arabidopsis (Yunus et al., 2016).
 SerDC is of vital importance for plant growth and development, but the mechanism of substrate recognition and catalytic activity of SerDC also remains unclear.